Capital City

 Employers must register with the Louisiana Department of Revenue (LDR) to obtain a withholding account number.
 Payroll taxes can be submitted electronically through the Louisiana Taxpayer Access Point (LaTAP).

-No, employers are not required to offer 401(k) plans, but doing so can provide competitive advantages.
+No, employers are not required to offer 401(k) plans, but doing so can provide competitive advantages when it comes to attracting and retaining top talent.

 Where to next?